Ward: Binley and Willenhall

 Call 024 7697 1629 for an appointment or advice.

 Councillor Mutton was Lord Mayor of Coventry in 1997/98.
 He was Deputy Leader from 2000 to 2003, Leader from 2003 to 2004, Leader of the opposition from 2004 to 2010 and then Leader of the Council from 2010 to 2013.
 He has been a councillor since 1984 and serves the Binley and Willenhall Ward.
 Councillor Mutton is a ‘Coventry kid’ and was born in the city on the 20th September 1947.
 He attended Manor Park Junior and Infants School and Whitley Abbey Comprehensive.

-When he was younger John was a useful footballer and played for Coventry City’s youth team and reserves from 1963 through to 1965.
+When he was younger Councillor Mutton was a useful footballer and played for Coventry City’s youth team and reserves from 1963 through to 1965.
 Later he went on to play as a semi-professional for St Neots and Tring Town.
-John was a season ticket holder for 30 years, but no longer goes to games since the team was taken to Northampton to play.
-John also enjoys fishing and likes going further afield, he has fished in Denmark, Ireland, Holland, France, Cuba, Kenya and South Africa.
+He was a season ticket holder for 30 years.
+Councillor Mutton also enjoys fishing and likes going further afield, he has fished in Denmark, Ireland, Holland, France, Cuba, Kenya, Mozambique and South Africa.

-For seventeen consecutive years Councillor Mutton has taken a group of young athletes and swimmers to the Children’s International Games - in 2005 it was held in Coventry, the first time the Games had been held in England.
+For many years Councillor Mutton has taken a group of young athletes and swimmers to the International Children’s Games - in 2005 it was held in Coventry, the first time the Games had been held in England.
 In the past Coventry has been the only English city represented.
-Previous Games have been in Spain, Greece, Romania, Canada, Poland, Hungary, Austria, USA, Thailand, Iceland, Bahrain and South Korea.
+Previous Games have been in Spain, Greece, Romania, Canada, Poland, Hungary, Austria, USA, Thailand, Iceland, Bahrain, South Korea and Russia.